nerdsunity/nodejs-facebook-login/README.md

 #### Disclaimer

-This script should be used for testing purposes only.
-NerdsUnity does not take any responsibility for wrong or illegal uses of this script.
+This script should be used for learning purposes only.
+NerdsUnity does not have any responsibility for wrong or illegal uses of this script.